mapbox/mapbox-gl-js/API.md

 - **style** - map style, described in [the styling guide](STYLING.md)
 - **hash** - if true, the map will track and update the page URL according to map position

-##### Position options

-Options that define the initial position of the map unless `hash` is set to true (in that case it will be set according to the URL)
+Options that define the initial position of the map unless `hash` is set to true (in that case it will be set according to the URL):

 - **lat** - latitude
 - **lon** - longitude